YasirAhmed2/YasirAhmed2/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/yasir-ahmed-08a338213/)

-> *“Artificial Intelligence is not about man versus machine, it’s about man with machine.”* 🤖
+> *“AI will not replace humans, but those who use AI will replace those who don't" — Ginni Rometty, Former CEO of IBM.”* 🤖

 ---